Asuka-111111/Physimulation/Content/建筑学原理/头文章/article.md

 $$
 v_{\perp} = v \sin\theta
 $$
-In the *x-y* surface, the component force is always in the direction perpendicular to the velocity, therefore acting as a centripetal force.
+In the *x-y* surface, the component force is always in the direction perpendicular to the velocity, therefore acting as a centripetal force $F = m\frac{v^2}{r}$.
 The particle maintains circular motion in the *x-y* direction.

 ## 3. Circular Motion
 Combining both functions: